-- Maintain the setting and landscape character of Auburn House - Retain the residential amenity of the surrounding dwellings that adjoin the subject site and provide an attractive setting for future residents. - Assist in screening the proposed development from the adjoining lands
+- Maintain the setting and landscape character of Auburn House - Retain the historical field boundary and mature trees as much as possible between Apartment Block 3 and the northern courtyard buildings and reinforce the field boundary with additional tree planting where necessary. - Retain the residential amenity of the surrounding dwellings that adjoin the subject site and provide an attractive setting for future residents. - Assist in screening the proposed development from the adjoining lands